lyellread/cs427-final-project/proposal/colleyc_detjensr_readly_cs427_proposal.md

 # Expected Resources

-We are planning to build our program in `python`, so we will likely be consulting the official `python` documentation.
-We do not think that we will need any special libraries for our project because we are implementing the cryptographic protocols ourselves.
-So we will likely be working the most with byte objects, which are a native type to `python`.
+We are planning to build our program in Python, so we will likely be consulting the official `python` documentation.
+As we will be implementing the cryptographic protocols manually, we will not be using any outside libraries for this, just built-in types, etc.